animra/Restaurant-Manangement-System-MS-Visio-SQL-/README.md

 # Restaurant Manangement System
 Find the attached report for deatiled steps.
-We have used MS Access, MySQL, and Visio for this project.
+We have used MS Access, MySQL, and Microsoft Visio for this project.